Coronavirus - Council tax and benefits

 - your child or young person: - is aged 15 or under (or 25 and under with an Education, Health and Care Plan) and normally attends an education or childcare setting, and - has been told to self-isolate by NHS Test and Trace or by their education or childcare setting because they have been identified as a close contact of someone who has tested positive for Covid-19

-From 16 August 2021, anyone under 18 who is a contact will also be exempt from self-isolation.
-A parent/guardian whose child has tested positive for Covid-19 and satisfies the other conditions above will be able to apply for a Test & Trace Support Payment regardless of their vaccination status.Apply for a Test and Trace Support Payment
+For the period 30 November 2021 to 13 December 2021, anyone under 18 who was a contact of someone who is a suspected or confirmed case of the Omicron variant were required to self-isolate.
+A parent/guardian whose child has tested positive for Covid-19 and satisfies the other conditions above will be able to apply for a Test and Trace Support Payment regardless of their vaccination status.Apply for a Test and Trace Support Payment

 Self Employed Customers